Morriar/csg_debug_2017/bugs/access_panel/PUBLIC/README.md

 	sensor_data: VEhFIEZMQUcgSVMgYEZMQUdfODk5ODc4OTc1NjQ0NjUzMjFgLgo=

-When the central registration computer receive a sensor transmission request, it extracts the sensor ids and send them through the access panel 1.
+When the central registration computer receive a sensor transmission request, it extracts the sensor ids and send them through the access panel.
-The role of the access panel 1 is then to validate all the ids in the input list.
+The role of the access panel is then to validate all the ids in the input list.

 ## Description

-This program represents the access panel 1.
+This program represents the access panel.
 It parses an input file containg sensor ids and outputs a id validation status list.

 The id validation follows this ancient algorithm: